-In launching its report on petrol price cycles in Australia, the ACCC revealed that the difference between filling up at the high or low points of the relevant cycle can amount to hundreds of dollars each year.
+In its annual report on petrol price cycles in Australia, the ACCC revealed that the difference between filling up at the high or low points of the relevant cycle can amount to hundreds of dollars each year.

 “While they are not illegal, the retailers’ use of price cycles to maximise profits really infuriates drivers as they can see no reason for them to exist,” commissioner Mick Keogh said.